Fredericksburg built a railroad to Gordonsville

 The new owners failed to fulfill their promise to build an additional 20 miles of track linking Parker's Store to Orange.
 The state reclaimed ownership based on the terms of the mortgage, and in 1876 the railroad was reorganized again as the Potomac, Fredericksburg & Piedmont (PF&P).
 A judge declared:6

-The rail line was converted from standard gauge (4' 8.5" between rails) to narrow gauge (3' between rails), which was less expensive to operate.
-The narrow gauge line was extended to Orange, and service to that town started on February 26, 1877.
+The rail line between Fredericksburg and Parker was converted from standard gauge (4' 8.5" between rails) to narrow gauge (3' between rails).
+Narrow gauge railroads were less expensive to operate.
+The narrow gauge line was extended 20 miles to Orange, and service to that town started on February 26, 1877.

 The Royal Land Company controlled the Potomac, Fredericksburg & Piedmont Railroad for two years, between 1876-88.
 It planned to build the Shenandoah Valley and Ohio Railroad west of Orange across the Blue Ridge via Swift Run Gap, to access timber and coal on 155,000 acres owned in Rockingham and Pendleton counties.
 The potential for expansion to Pittsburg was also part of the company's planning.